Wellington Women Lawyers’ Association was formally established in July 1987.

 Our membership includes practising lawyers, lawyers working in the public service in many capacities, judges, corporate and in-house lawyers and law students.
-Legal executives and other women working in, or with an interest in or association to the law are also welcome.
+Legal executives and other women working in, or with an interest in the law are also welcome.

-We are active in the legal community and maintain contact with a variety of other organisations including the Women in Law committee which is part of the Wellington branch of New Zealand Law Society, and other women lawyers’ groups throughout the country.
+We are active in the legal community and maintain contact with a variety of other organisations, including the Women in Law committee which is part of the Wellington branch of the Law Society, and other women lawyers’ groups throughout the country.

 We offer annual scholarships to women law students and operate a mentoring programme which links more experienced women lawyers with less experienced lawyers and law students.